An image of a person in thought with a cloud to the right and 3 checkmarks below

 In this phase, you measure whether assessment objectives are Satisfied (S) or Other than Satisfied (O).
 If the results are Satisfied, then your objective has been achieved.
 However, if it is Other than Satisfied, there are potential abnormalities that exist in the implementation or operation of the control, and more action may need to be taken.

-4. Analyze the Findings
+4. Analyze the findings

 Forty percent of our survey respondents said testing and validating the evidence before it’s sent to external auditors is a very time-consuming process.
 Because the assessment is manual and inefficient, your team may struggle to put the findings into action, due to their burnout from completing the assessments.